SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-What is amazing is that such an BL estimation can be obtained from a Weighted Least Square (WLS) regression as below.
+What is amazing is that such an BL estimation can be obtained from a Weighted Least Square (WLS) regression with variance depiced in noise term.
+In this context, both prior and investment views are represented as noisy observation.
+The regression estimator is exactly the BL estimation.

 $$
 \begin{aligned}